 What Happens to a Social Security Disability Case if the Applicant Dies?

-If a disabled person dies before getting Social Security or SSI benefits, certain family members can pursue the claim.
+If a disabled person dies before getting Social Security or SSI benefits, family members can pursue the claim.
+Back pay may be available, especially for SSDI claims.

-If a Social Security disability applicant dies while waiting to be approved for benefits, it may be possible for a family member to continue the claim and receive any benefits owed.
-Even if the disabled person never filed a Social Security disability claim, in some circumstances, a family member may file an application on his or her behalf.
+If a Social Security disability applicant dies while waiting to be approved for disability benefits, a family member might be able to continue the claim and receive any benefits owed.
+Even if the disabled person never filed a Social Security disability claim, in some circumstances, you can file an application on a deceased family member's behalf.

-Unfortunately, it's not uncommon for a disability claimant (applicant) to die with a case pending.
-The process of applying for benefits and obtaining an approval can take anywhere from a few months to several years, depending on the wait time at the local hearing office and the number of appeals an applicant must pursue.
+Unfortunately, it's not uncommon for a disability applicant ("claimant") to die with a case pending.
+The process of obtaining Social Security disability benefits can take anywhere from a few months to several years, depending on the wait time at the local hearing office and the number of appeals an applicant has to pursue.

 Continuing an SSDI Claim After the Claimant Dies